arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 ## Task 2

 Create an extension of the [`BasicColor`](#BasicColor) class called `MutableColor`.
 You should add a mutator method called `setPrimaryComponent` which allows clients to change the private `red`, `green` and `blue` fields.
 Use the corresponding accessor `getPrimaryComponent` as an example.
-Note that you'll need to edit the access modifiers in `BasicColor` in order to make its fields and
+Note that you'll need to edit the access modifiers in `BasicColor` in order to make its fields and the `boundPrimaryColorValue` method (which ensures that the value is between 0 and 1).

 Create a client to test your new `MutableColor`.